 The correct way to write the same note sits right next to it:

 Mrs. Brown reported having a stomach ache in the afternoon.
-It was decided that she should not go on the scheduled daily walk around the facility premise, for the day.
+It was decided that she should not go on the scheduled visit to the shops today.

 Mrs. Brown said she is having a stomach ache at 12.30pm.
-[Manager’s name] ordered not to take her out on her daily walk today.
+[Manager’s name] ordered not to take her out on her scheduled outing today.

 Writing sentences in active voice is favoured.